Dataenthusiast23/LITA-_CAPSTONE-_PROJECT_2/README.md

    ### Summary and Recommendations:
    ---

-Product Strategy: Focus on products like Shoes, Gloves, and Socks as they generate both high revenue and quantity.
+Product Strategy: Focus on products like Shoes, Shirts, and Hats as they generate both high revenue and quantity.
 Consider promotional efforts to boost sales for low-performing products, such as Jackets and Hats.

-Regional Strategy: Since the West region is a key driver of revenue, consider investing in targeted marketing campaigns in this area.
-Also, explore ways to increase profitability in the East, North, and South regions, where sales quantity is similar but revenue lags.
+Regional Strategy: Since the South region is a key driver of revenue, consider investing in targeted marketing campaigns in this area.
+Also, explore ways to increase profitability in the East, North, and West regions, where sales quantity is similar but revenue lags.

 Sales Trends: The noticeable peaks in February and June may indicate seasonal demand.
 Analyze what drives these peaks to capitalize on similar trends in the future.

-Revenue Optimization: Investigate why the West region achieves higher revenue per unit and explore replicating those factors in other regions.
+Revenue Optimization: Investigate why the South region achieves higher revenue per unit and explore replicating those factors in other regions.